rakeshvattikonda/asic-interview/docs/questions/digital/verilog.md

 - Handling clock domain crossings (CDC) and metastability
 - Debugging simulation failures and timing violations

+Let's look at some common verilog questions

+---

 ## Arbitration in Multi-Client Systems

 Arbiters control access to shared resources when multiple requestors compete for access.
 Two common arbitration methods are: